maths/moodle-qbank_gitsync/doc/gitflow.md

 `git update-index --refresh # Removes false positives due to timestamp changes`
 `git diff-index --quiet HEAD -- || echo "Deal with changes first" # First command fails if there are changes.`
 Do the same for import

+# Detailed list of steps that take place for each process

 ## On Creation:
 - Export all questions from Moodle.